-The academic year ends with Commencement on Sunday, May 18, 2025.
-Faculty are expected to attend Baccalaureate and Commencement events to celebrate the graduation of the class of 2025.
-If you do not own academic regalia, the Office of the Dean of the Faculty covers the rental cost.
+The academic year ends with Commencement on Sunday, May 17, 2026.
+Faculty are expected to attend Baccalaureate and Commencement events to celebrate the graduation of the class of 2026.
+If you need rental regalia, the Office of the Dean of the Faculty covers the rental cost.